Liposuction in Ann Arbor, Michigan

 If regular exercise and a sensible diet aren't enough to get rid of stubborn fat deposits on your body, maybe it's time to consider liposuction.
 Michigan women and men turn to this procedure to contour and improve the appearance of their body, eliminating stubborn fat deposits that are often caused by genetic factors.
 Board-certified Plastic Surgeon Dr. Pramit Malhotra of Ann Arbor Plastic Surgery is a Michigan liposuction specialist who can help you safely achieve positive results.

-To find out if liposuction is right for you, request a complimentary consultation with Dr. Pramit Malhotra, or call our Jackson office at (517) 789-9800 or our Ann Arbor office at (734) 913-5100.
+To find out if liposuction is right for you, request a consultation with Dr. Pramit Malhotra, or call our Jackson office at (517) 789-9800 or our Ann Arbor office at (734) 913-5100.
 Dr. Malhotra is committed to "beauty revealed," seeing his patients for who they are and who they can be.

 Selecting Your Michigan Liposuction Surgeon